HydraulicGoose/AHK-Yt-Dlp/README.md

 # Usage
 1. Download autohotkey, yt-dlp, and this repo
 2. Create config files below
-3. Run script, copy youtube url, then press `right alt` key to download video
+3. Run script, copy youtube url, then press the `right alt` key to download video

 All files should be in the same directory.
 By default videos are stored in `%USERPROFILE%\Videos\Youtube Videos`.
 To customize yt-dlp behavior, edit `yt-dlp.conf`.